 You could make the argument that March Madness, in particular, is the single largest betting event of the year.
-The NCAA tournament is 67 games long (including the first four), each game on the 2019 bracket averaged 11.3 million viewers, and the total sports betting handle for the tournament was over $300 million in Vegas alone!
+The NCAA tournament is 67 games long (including the first four), each game on the bracket averaged 11.3 million viewers, and the total sports betting handle for the tournament was over $300 million in Vegas alone!
+Vegas sportsbooks claimed a profit of $48 million in March of last year from basketball wagers!

 This college basketball betting guide will cover everything from popular bet types to basic betting strategies and our favorite college basketball betting tools and resources.

 Be certain to check on the current regulations for your state.
 Many US states with legal sports betting have placed restrictions on betting on college sports.
 In Illinois, for example, bettors are not allowed to wager on any Illinois college teams.
-This simply means those lines will not be available at your sportsbook, and you will still be able to bet on games that don't involve an in-state University.
+This means those lines will not be available in your sportsbook, but you will still be able to bet on games that don't involve an in-state University.

 The first step to successfully betting on college basketball is understanding the various bet types available and the pros and cons for each.
 A successful bettor understands how to manage their bankroll and how to avoid bets with more risk than reward.